Care And Maintenance

 Learn how to care for natural stone, cast stone, marble, limestone and travertine products.

-Marble fireplace surrounds are a timeless and elegant addition to any home.
+Marble and cast stone fireplace surrounds are a timeless and elegant addition to any home.
 To ensure that they retain their beauty and durability, it is important to take proper care and maintenance measures.
-Here are some tips to help you care for your marble fireplace surround:
+Here are some tips to help you care for your marble fireplace surround.

 1. Clean the Marble Regularly: Marble is a porous material, so it is important to clean your marble fireplace surround regularly to prevent dirt and debris from building up and penetrating the surface.
 Use a soft, damp cloth or sponge to wipe down the surface of the marble, and avoid using any harsh chemicals or abrasive materials that could scratch or damage the surface.